domainsofapp/domainsofapp.github.io/_posts/2020-04-07-corporate-speak.md

 Hats off
 Heads up
 Heavy lifting
-High-level/high level
+High level
+High-level
-Hop on a call/jump on a call
+Hop on a call
 Housekeeping items
-Imagineer/imagineering
+Imagineer
+Imagineering
 In my humble opinion
+In our toolbox
-In our toolbox/wheelhouse
+In our wheelhouse
-In the loop/out of the loop
+In the loop
 It is what it is
 Juggling too many
+Jump on a call
 Just-in-time
 Keep me posted
+Key on it
-Key on it/this
+Key on this
 Key performance indices (KPIs)
 Kick it off
-Kick off/kick-off
+Kick off
+Kick-off
 Kudos
-Launch/launchpad
+Launch
+Launchpad
 Lead the charge
 Lessons learned
 Let people filter in
-Lever/levers/leverage
+Lever
+Levers
 Leverage
 Leveraging
 Looped in
 Lose your shirt
 Macro trends
-Majority share/minority share
+Majority share
+March on
-March on march forward
+March forward
 Meeting minutes
+Meetings
 Metrics
-Mission vs. vision
+Milestones
+Minority share
 Mission statement
 Motto
 Move the needle